 An invocation object MAY contain a property named processId whose value is an integer containing the id of the process in which the tool was run.

-fileName property
+executableLocation property

-An invocation object MAY contain a property named fileName whose value is a string containing the fully qualified path name of the tool's executable file.
+An invocation object MAY contain a property named executableLocation whose value is a fileLocation object (§3.3) specifying the absolute URI of the tool's executable file.

+Although in general a fileLocation object can specify either a relative or an absolute URI, the fileLocation object that is the value of the executableLocation property SHALL specify an absolute URI, and SHOULD follow the guidance in §3.3.4 for non-deterministic absolute URIs.

 NOTE 1: This property is defined in the invocation object rather than in the tool object (§3.12) because the identical tool might be invoked from different paths on different machines.